-Situated in the highlands of northern Thailand, Chiang Mai is one of the most popular tourist destinations in the country.
-Visitors come here to play with elephants, trek through hill tribe villages, shop ’til they drop at the endless night markets, or simply to use it as a stopping-off point before heading further north to Pai or Chiang Rai.
+Visitors come to Chiang Mai to play with elephants, trek through hill tribe villages, shop ’til they drop at the endless night markets, or simply use it as a stopping-off point before heading further north to Pai or Chiang Rai.

-Regardless of your reason for visiting, you’ll find plenty of activities to keep you entertained for several days.
-We’ve compiled a list of our top 7 favorite things to do in this beautiful, ancient city!
+Regardless of your reason for visiting, you’ll find plenty of activities to keep you entertained for several days in Chiang Mai.
+We’ve compiled a list of the 7 best things to do in this beautiful, ancient city!

 7 Awesome Things To Do in Chiang Mai

-Eat Khao Soi Gai
+1. Eat Khao Soi Gai

 Khao Soi Gai (ข้าวซอยไก่) is one of our favorite dishes in all of Thailand!
 While it is possible (but difficult) to find this dish all over the country, it reigns supreme in Chiang Mai.

 If this Khao Soi excursion sounds exhausting, don’t lose heart.
-Almost every restaurant in Chiang Mai serves up their own version of the savory dish.
+Almost every restaurant in Chiang Mai serves up its own version of the savory dish.
 A couple of other popular spots to try are Khao Soi Mae Sai and Khao Soi Islam.

-Wander the Night Markets
+2. Wander the Night Markets

 On Saturday night you find a huge market that starts south of the Chiang Mai gate and runs southeast along Wu Lai Road.
 You’ll find loads of high-quality goods that are handmade in northern Thailand.
-Delicious food stalls offer everything including barbeque seafood, rich curries, and fresh fruit shakes.
+Delicious food stalls offer everything, including barbeque seafood, rich curries, and fresh fruit shakes.
 You’ll also encounter live music and performances tucked into the side streets and courtyards along Wu Lai Road.

-On Sunday it seems like almost the entire old city is consumed by the Sunday Walking Street Market.
-It primarily runs along Rachadamoen Road and Prapakklao Road but it also spills over into many of the side streets.
-Make sure you check out the food stalls hidden in the courtyards of Wat Phan On and Wat Sam Phao.
+On Sunday, it seems like almost the entire old city is consumed by the Sunday Walking Street Market.
+It primarily runs along Rachadamoen Road and Prapakklao Road, but it also spills over into many of the side streets.
+The shopping at the Sunday Walking Street Market alone is reason enough to put Chiang Mai on your Thailand itinerary.

 You’ll find endless options for massages in Chiang Mai – from high-end, luxury spas to inexpensive foot massages at the night market while people-watching.
 But the most popular place for a massage in Chiang Mai is at the Vocational Center for Female Inmates.